The AI Scribe Becomes the Medical Record

 Ambient AI scribes also change the privacy situation in the room.

-Patients may reasonably ask: is this visit being recorded, transcribed, retained, sent to a vendor, used to improve a product, stored separately from the EHR, or available to anyone beyond the care team?
+Patients may reasonably ask: is this visit being recorded, transcribed, retained, sent to a vendor, used to improve a product, stored separately from the EHR, available to subcontractors, or available to anyone beyond the care team?
 HIPAA does not vanish because a model is involved.
-Covered entities and business associates still have duties around protected health information, access controls, minimum necessary use, security, breach response, and patient rights.
+Covered entities and business associates still have duties around protected health information, business associate agreements, access controls, minimum necessary use, administrative, physical, and technical safeguards, breach response, and patient rights.
 But the practical burden changes when ordinary speech becomes an audio file, transcript, model input, draft note, audit trace, and signed record.

 Consent should not be theatrical.
 A poster at check-in is not enough for sensitive care.
 Patients need plain-language disclosure before recording begins, a way to refuse without losing care, and clarity about whether refusal changes the encounter.
 Clinicians need to know when to turn the system off: reproductive health, adolescent care, mental health, intimate partner violence, substance use, immigration fears, workplace injury, gender-affirming care, and any moment where the patient asks for privacy.